 Recognizing its unique position in the economic and social fabric of the dozens of waterfront communities in its 140-mile Delaware River jurisdiction, the Commission seeks to work in a coperative manner with the communities that host the agency's bridges.
 The agency conducts public involvement programs with its major projects and it engages in partnering endeavors where feasible with host municipalities.

-While the Commission's major responsibility is ensuring the safe travel of New Jersey and Pennsylvania residents and the efficient movement of commerce between the two state, the DRJTBC's federal Compact provides for a broader mission.
+While the Commission's major responsibility is ensuring the safe and efficient travel of motorists between New Jersey and Pennsylvania residents, the Commission's Compact contains provisions for a broader mission.
 It empowers the Commission to evaluate the need for and the feasibility of additional river crossings within its jurisdiction and to plan and construct new infrastructure.
-It authorizes the Commission to foster economic development within the nine counties that are included or partly included in its bistate jurisdiction.
-And while it has never been exercised, the Compact also allows the Commission to construct port and terminal facilities as a means of promoting economic development.
+And while it has never been exercised, the Compact also allows the Commission to construct port and terminal facilities within its jurisdiction.